Learn self-care strategies to manage stress and improve mental health during disasters.

 Following a traumatic event, you might consider the following self-care strategies:

 When experiencing trauma, even secondary trauma, it is helpful to talk about our experience, while being conscious of our physical and emotional state.
 Let’s take a moment to recognize what our body is processing, let’s not judge ourselves.
+This mindfulness exercise can help you become more aware of what your body is processing and the sensations you are experiencing.
 Mindfulness Exercise

 When processing your feelings, consider; how this event relates to you?
 How are you feeling?